willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 It works alongside popular Microsoft 365 Apps, like Word, Excel, PowerPoint, Outlook, Teams, and more.
 Copilot provides real-time intelligent assistance, enabling users to enhance their creativity, productivity, and skills.

 This article provides guidance for administrators on preparing their organization for Microsoft 365 Copilot.
-It covers baseline implementation and readiness activities, required licenses, and steps to ensure a secure and compliant deployment.
+It covers foundational implementation and readiness activities, licensing, and steps to ensure a secure and compliant deployment.

 ## Prerequisites